Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 \subsubsection{Limiting free energy}

 To continue, we state the first condition that the external field must satisfy as a definition. \begin{definition} An external field $h$ is strongly varying if

 \end{definition}

 Subsequently, one could define the weakly varying external field as an external field where the limit $m \in \mathbb{R} \times \{ 0 \}$.
 In other words, the "strongly varying" part of the field is associated with a non-vanishing limiting sample standard deviation.
 Note also that the strongly varying condition ensures that $m_n^{h, \perp} \not = 0$ for large enough $n$.
+Note also that whenever an external field is strongly varying it is also thus inhomogeneous.
 From this point onwards, unless explicitly stated otherwise, we will assume that the external field is strongly varying. \\ \\ Denote the exponential tilting function $\psi_n^{\beta,J,h}$ to be the function $\psi_n^{\beta,J,h} : B(0,1) \to \mathbb{R}$ given by

-By setting $f \equiv 1$ in \cref{can_rep}, we see that the exponential tilting function is related to the partition function $Z_n(\beta,J,h)$ by the following formula
+By setting $f \equiv 1$ in \Cref{can_rep}, we see that the exponential tilting function is related to the partition function $Z_n(\beta,J,h)$ by the following formula

 Motivated by this representation, we denote the limiting exponential tilting function $\psi^{\beta,J,m}$ to be the function $\psi^{\beta,J,m} : B(0,1) \to \mathbb{R}$ given by

 For the exponential tilting functions, it follows that